 The conventional wisdom is to pay off debt as quickly as possible and that all debt is bad.
 But as illustrated above, there is such a thing as good debt and it doesn’t always make sense to pay it off early.
 Yes, credit cards are generally considered bad debt, but student loans are an investment in your future earnings potential and is deemed good debt.
 For those who approach student loans from a strictly financial perspective, now is not the time to pay-off your student loans.

-Ara Oghoorian, CFA, CFP® is the president and founder of ACap Asset Management, Inc., a “Fee-Only” investment management firm located in Los Angeles, CA specializing in helping doctors and physicians make sound financial decisions.
-Visit us at www.acapam.com
+ACap Asset Management, Inc. is a “Fee-Only” investment management firm headquartered in Los Angeles, CA specializing in helping doctors and healthcare professionals make sound financial decisions.

 The preceding content was originally published on the Financial Planning Association© blog and can be accessed by clicking Financial Planning Association (FPA) – All Things Financial Blog